-Myofascial Yoga is an embodied, trauma-aware approach to functional movement and holistic self care.
+Myofascial Yoga is an embodied, fascia-aware approach to functional movement and holistic self care.

-Targeting the nervous system and fascial system in movement practices is important for unraveling persistent pain and building a healthy relationship with the body, mind, and spirit both on and off the yoga mat.
+Targeting the nervous system and fascial system in movement practices is important for building a healthy relationship with our body, mind, and spirit both on and off the yoga mat.
 Learning the language of our nervous system states, from the inside out, gives us a detailed and nuanced view of our internal landscape, and an instruction manual for moving and meditating well.

-Through a combination of PowerPoint teaching sessions, mindfulness-based movement practices and experiential homework assignments, you will navigate the often untapped wisdom of your body, the power of your integrated brain and nervous system, and the transformative potential of harmonizing polarities.
+Through a combination of lectures, mindfulness-based movement practices and experiential homework assignments, you will navigate the often untapped wisdom of your body and the power of your integrated brain and nervous system.

 In this course you will:

-- Understand concepts such as polyvagal theory, the window of tolerance model and brain-heart coherence, integrative yoga principles, neural plasticity and a somatic approach to movement, from an experiential framework.
+- Learn fundamental concepts such as polyvagal theory, the window of tolerance model and brain-heart coherence, integrative yoga principles, neural plasticity and a somatic approach to movement, from a theoretical and experiential framework.

-- Learn the basics of fascia anatomy, particularly the anatomy of the vagus nerve and the fascial lines that are directly and indirectly connected to it.
+- Understand the basics of fascia anatomy, particularly the fascial lines that are directly and indirectly connected to the vagus nerve.

-- Discuss the neuroscience of mindful movement, breathwork and meditation.
+- Discuss the latest research in neuroscience of mindful movement, breathwork and meditation.

-- Understand your holding patterns so we can begin to unravel and unwind them to support healing and release persistent pain.
+- Explore your holding patterns so you can begin to unravel and unwind them to support healing and release persistent pain.

-- Discuss several different types of self-care, self-love, and self-respect, and dive into all of them with different forms of practice.
-We will also explore how to bring the harmonious relationship you have created in your inner world into your external relationships.
+- Consider several different types of self-care, self-love, and self-respect, and dive into all of them with different forms of practice.

 Who is this course for?

-This course is designed to be a fascia-focused, trauma-informed guide for movement and self-care.
+This course is designed to be a fascia-focused guide for movement and self-care.
 It is suitable for:

-If you have ever been curious about the body/mind aspect of yoga and how it can help you or your students, come join us for a six-week deep dive into a fascia aware and nervous system informed approach to yoga and movement.
+If you have ever been curious about the body/mind aspect of yoga and how it can help you or your students, come and join us for a deep dive into a fascia-aware and nervous system-informed approach to yoga and movement.

-November 10th, 17:00 - 20:00 CET : Learn how to track the non-verbal body cues and how to use that information to create a safe container for your students
+How to track the non-verbal body cues and use that information to create a safe container for your students

 About Christine Wushke: